Productive Disagreement with Buster Benson

 | "If emotions appear, the conversation failed." | "Emotion often points to what matters; it still needs a safe enough container." |

 This matters for the nervous system because many people enter disagreement already braced: jaw tight, attention narrowed, breath shallow, rehearsing rebuttals.
-If the only acceptable outcome is permanent resolution, the body treats recurrence as danger or defeat.
-If recurrence can be information, the system has more room to stay curious.
+When the only acceptable outcome is permanent resolution, the body treats recurrence as danger.
+When recurrence can be information about values, unspoken needs, or missing tools, the system has more room to stay curious.

 Try this before the next hard conversation: